corda/corda5-token-sdk/docs/IWantTo.md

 To get from a token type or some amount of a token type to a non-fungible token or fungible token, we need to specify which party the proposed holder is.
-This can be done using the `heldBy` syntax:
+This can be done using the `heldBy` and `withHashingService` syntax:

 ```kotlin
     val issuer: Party = ...